sodiumhalogenteam/sodiumhalogen-site/content/blog/2014-10-the-content-conundrum-and-the-carrot/index.md

 ## Magic Wand of Content Creation?

 Here is why I think it's magical.
 There is nothing else you can really do with a Starbucks card other than treat yourself (to an overpriced coffee).
 You can't feel like you should buy groceries or gas with it.
-It's a liscense to indulge a little, and that's what makes it precious.
+It's a license to indulge a little, and that's what makes it precious.

 ## Will This Iteration Solve the Problem?